 Teacher Education Area of Emphasis - 9 hours minimum

-A minimum of three courses in teaching and learning in a subject area (e.g., English, Social Studies, Science, Math, Foreign Language); at a level (e.g., Early Childhood, Elementary Education, Middle School, High School); and/or in a specialized area (e.g., Special Education) approved by the students program committee.
+A minimum of three courses in teaching and learning in a subject area (e.g., English, Social Studies, Science, Math, Foreign Language); at a level (e.g., Early Childhood, Elementary Education, Middle School, High School); and/or in a specialized area (e.g., Special Education) approved by the student's major committee.

 Research Practicum in the Area of Emphasis - 6 hours minimum

 Students must demonstrate satisfactory performance on the Doctoral Qualifying Examination before admission to candidacy.
-(See current College of Education Graduate Handbook, http://www.coedu.usf.edu/main/gradhandbook/advhandbook/Adv_QualExam.html and consult with doctoral program major advisor).
+(See current College of Education Graduate Handbook, http://www.coedu.usf.edu/main/gradhandbook/advhandbook/Adv_QualExam.html and consult with doctoral graduate major advisor).